tiagofmartins/evolving-harmonographs/README.md

 # Evolving harmonographs

 This tutorial covers the implementation and application of a Genetic Algorithm on a generative design process.

-The goal of the tutorial is to evolve computer-generated drawings.
+The goal is to evolve computer-generated drawings.
 In particular, we will be evolving [harmonographs](https://en.wikipedia.org/wiki/Harmonograph).
 To be precise, we will evolve a set of parameters that control the algorithmic drawing of harmonographs.

 ![](images/evolving-A.png)
-*Screenshot of a population of harmonographs being evolved to resemble the letter A*
+*Population of harmonographs evolved to resemble the letter A*

 ### Modules